KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 nav-menu: true
 ---

-Data Mesh is a powerful approach to data architecture in complex data architectures - when done right, it can pave the way to fast and powerful data product development.
-In this hands-on workshop, you will learn the essentials required to evaluate, advocate for, and implement a data mesh transition.
+"Data Mesh is a business goals driven approach to thinking about data.
+In a world of complex data architectures - data mesh, when done right, can pave the way to fast and powerful data driven outcomes.
+In this hands-on workshop, you will learn the essentials of data mesh and a hands-on guide required to evaluate, advocate for, and implement a data mesh transition."

 **Date:** November 25th\
 **Time:** 09:30-17:30\